day8/re-frame/README.md

 We write larger, more complicated SPAs which have a Parisian's indifference for servers.

 Unsurprising, re-frame's design reflects our needs.
-So there's nothing in re-frame about, say, routing to server-side services, etc.  It is just about writing client side apps.
-That doesn't mean it wouldn't work well when a server is heavily involved, its just that we haven't tweaked it in that direction.
+So there's nothing in re-frame about, say, routes, or sessions or accessing server-side services, etc.  It is just about writing browser-based apps which are almost unaware they are in a browser.
+That doesn't mean re-frame wouldn't work well when a server is heavily involved, its just that we haven't tweaked it in that direction.

-Remember, re-frame is more of a pattern than an implementation, so you can easily tweak in the direction you need.
+Remember, re-frame is more of a pattern than an implementation, so you can easily fork it whatever direction you need.

 At small scale, any framework seems like pesky overhead.
 The explanatory examples in here are necessarily small scale, so you'll need to